 On successful completion of this module students will be able to:

-2. Evaluate the major theoretical and conceptual perspectives on public diplomacy and international political communication.
+1. Be conversant the major theoretical and conceptual perspectives on public diplomacy and soft power.

-4. Apply their resulting analytical expertise to write and comment with authority on the subject of public diplomacy and global communication.
+2. Apply their resulting analytical expertise to write and comment with authority on the subject of public diplomacy for assessment purposes.